lichstars/bananas/README.md

   * What is [create-react-app](https://github.com/facebook/create-react-app)
   * What is [server side rendering](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4)
   * Server side rendering with create-react-app [tutorial](https://medium.com/front-end-hacking/server-side-rendering-with-react-and-express-382591bfc77c) and [code sample](https://gist.github.com/cereallarceny/e5bee7cb95ddfe4958f86d6bcda49ae8)
+* [Sinon](http://sinonjs.org/) is a great library for testing - when you need stubs/spies/mock/fakes.
+* If your react app was bootstrapped by create-react-app, you'll find it comes with Jest out of the box.
+[Jest](https://facebook.github.io/jest/docs/en/expect.html) is a test runner.
+* [Enzyme](http://airbnb.io/enzyme/) is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.

 ### Javascript